appyoumake/Appyoumake/docs/HOWTO - Template Design & Development.md

   First Cordova loads the index.html file into a web viewer on the mobile device, or a new browser window opens up with the same file if you are previewing the app.
 Index.html will then load all the Javascript and CSS3 files that are linked from this page, this includes the template specific files plus any files that are required by any of the components in the app.

-  Next the mlab.api global object is created, this is the Mlab API as discussed in the [frontpage.html](TEMPLATES REFERENCE - frontpage.html file.md#user-content-ref-use-mlabapi).
+  Next the mlab.api global object is created, this is the Appyoumake API as discussed in the [frontpage.html](TEMPLATES REFERENCE - frontpage.html file.md#user-content-ref-use-mlabapi).
 This is then accessible to use by Javascript code in the template.
 Next the mlabInitialiseApp is called (if it exists in the template, it is optional), here the template can initialise its own variables, run Javascript code that manipulates the HTML DOM if required, initialise the mlab.api.navigation object if used., etc.

   Finally the content of the first page (stored in 000.html) is loaded and the app is ready to be used.

   **Template relevance:** Any elements outside the main page content (such as navigation buttons, etc.) is displayed in full and all the CSS styling will be applied both to the template content and the components on the page.
 In other word it is now that you see the full template implementation.
-In addition you now have access to Javascript and the [Mlab runtime API functions](Mlab API - runtime.md) which can be useful to perform Mlab/app specific actions.
+In addition you now have access to Javascript and the [Appyoumake runtime API functions](Appyoumake API - runtime.md) which can be useful to perform Mlab/app specific actions.

 #Practical design info